vbiskit/keser/README.md

 How To Run: python3 nexus.py

-if you are running 8.8.8.8 or 1.1.1.1 dns it will block the duckduckgo links
+if duckduckgo doesn't work it may be the public dns